abhishek7467/abhishek7467/README.md

 I am a Data Analyst and Data Scientist  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 📊: I’m working as a Data Analyst and contributing to create chatrs, reports and dashboards for analyzing and finding some insights.

-- :seedling: Exploring Technical Content Writing.
+- 🧑‍🔬:  I'm creating machine learning models for prediction.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.